|Prep time||30 minutes|

 3. Add the peas to the pan; sauté them and add them to the raisins and almonds.

 4. Now, put the pasta pieces in the pan and sauté them until they're light brown, stirring occasionally; then add 1 cup of water to the pasta and let it sit for about 2 minutes, or until it's soft and the water has been absorbed.
-Then add the topping mixture into the pan, add cardamom, and cook at medium heat for about 5 minutes while continuing to stir.
+Then add the topping mixture into the pan, add 1 teaspoon of cardamom, and cook at medium heat for about 5 minutes while continuing to stir.
 Pour the topping over the rice in the casserole dish and serve hot.